robstoll/atrium/README.md

 </ex-collection-all>

-### Sophisticated Assertion Builders
+### Sophisticated Expectation Builders

-Sophisticated assertion builders implement a fluent builder pattern.
+Sophisticated expectation builders implement a fluent builder pattern.
-To use the assertion builder for sophisticated `Iterable<T>`-toContain-assertions, you can type `toContain` -- as you would when using the [Shortcut Functions](#shortcut-functions) `toContain` -- but type `.` as next step (so that you are using the property `toContain` instead of one of the shortcut functions).
+To use the expectation builder for sophisticated `Iterable<T>`-toContain-expectations, you can type `toContain` -- as you would when using the [Shortcut Functions](#shortcut-functions) `toContain` -- but type `.` as next step (so that you are using the property `toContain` instead of one of the shortcut functions).
 Currently, the builder provides two options, either `inAnyOrder` or `inOrder`.